hsf-training/hsf-training-ml-gpu-webpage/_episodes/01-introduction.md

 # Which Python machine learning libraries support GPUs?

+All of the major deep learning Python libraries support the use of GPUs and allow users to distribute their code over multiple GPUs.

 | Package    |GPU      | Multi-GPU  |
 | ---------- |:--------:|:---------:|
 | Tensorflow | &#10003; |  &#10003; |